My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 The green mountain- Al Jebel Al Akhdar peaking at 2900 meters above sea level is part of the mighty Hajar mountain range.
 To drive the winding mountain road leading to the peak you must have a 4WD as it is not safe going in a regular car.
 Moreover, you will be stopped at the checkpoint at the bottom of the mountain to ensure you have the right car, otherwise, the security won’t let you pass.

 Jebel Akhdar features some of the most stunning mountain views in the country and is also home to a few finest luxury hotels if you want to treat yourself to an extraordinary staycation.
-Here some of the most impressive ones:
+Here are some of the most impressive ones:

 - Alila Jabal Akhdar: This 5-star luxury resort lies at the heart of the Al Hajar mountain range.
 Needless to say- it offers luxury at its highest level.

-- Anantara Al Jabal Al Akhdar Resort: The famous Anantara never disapoints.
+- Anantara Al Jabal Al Akhdar Resort: The famous Anantara never disappoints.
 This is one of their most impressive resorts with mindblowing mountain views.
 If you are ready to splurge on a hotel – one of these two might be the best ones in all of Oman to do so!

-- Sahab Resort and Spa, Jabal Al Akhdar: A lower priced but still high-end mountaintop hotel.
+- Sahab Resort and Spa, Jabal Al Akhdar: A lower-priced but still high-end mountaintop hotel.

 Top Tip 1: If you are staying at one of the luxury resorts in Jebel Al Alhdar, the hotel can organize your pick-up.
-This way you can visit the green mountain without renting a 4WD!
+This way you can visit green mountain without renting a 4WD!

 Top Tip 2: Bring warm clothes- it gets quite chilly in the mountains even during the hotter months in Oman.